 Jane's CV is available for download, click here.

 Charlene has worked in professional development since 2012, providing literacy support to schools.
-She has particular expertise in writing.
-Charlene previously worked at learning Media in the CPL Ministry contract.
-Prior to this she worked at a large international school in China where she was trained in the "Readers and Writers workshop" method of teaching literacy.
-Before leaving NZ to work in China, she was the DP at a large Auckland intermediate school.
+She has particular expertise in writing and working with diverse communities.
+Charlene worked at Learning Media in the CPL Ministry contract.
+Prior to this she worked at a large international school in China where she worked with culturally and linguistically diverse children and their families.

 Erin is an experienced teacher and school leader who has taught a range of year levels.
 Most recently, she has lead a very successful ESOL and learning support department in a large, multicultural school in East Auckland.
 In 2017, Erin was invited to work alongside the Ministry of Education on a resource to help teachers to understand and complete their ELLP forms accurately.
 Erin’s strengths lie in engaging struggling learners and students from ESOL backgrounds, with a particular focus on literacy.